Camilotk/memory-vulnerabilities/README.md

    ```
 </details>

+## Future Goals
+- [ ] Dockerize so don't have to run this on local machine
+- [ ] Write Unit Tests with Criterion for C Code to demonstrate it passes even its broke

 ## Warning

 The C examples in this repository demonstrate real memory vulnerabilities.
 Running them may cause crashes, undefined behavior, or potential security risks on your system.
 They are provided for educational purposes only.